3rd Battalion, 319th Field Artillery Regiment: Battle of Dak To

 In March, Battery A moved from FSB Lowboy to FSB Two Bits to support 1/503rd.
 On 4 March, Battery D moved by CH-47 from FSB Barbara to Tuy Hòa Base Camp, and then, on 7 March, moved by C-130 to An Khe.
-On 9 March, Battery D roadmarched from An Khe to LZ Action to support Operation Stingray II, which began 11 March.
+On 9 March, Battery D road-marched from An Khe to LZ Action to support Operation Stingray II, which began 11 March.
 On 14 March, Battery D moved to FSB Ellen by CH-47.
-On 19 March, a platoon from Battery B conducted a 5-hour raid, firing 662 rounds into the An Lao Valley, attacking hooch complexes and possible base camps, resulting in one secondary explosion.
+On 19 March, a platoon from Battery B conducted a five-hour raid, firing 662 rounds into the An Lao Valley, attacking hooch complexes and possible base camps, resulting in one secondary explosion.
 On 21 March, the battalion's countermortar radar identified mortar rounds fired at LZ English, as well as a rocket attack on LZ Tom and a mortar attack on Tam Quan District Headquarters.
 On 23 March, Battery B conducted another platoon raid to FSB Lisa, firing 1113 rounds supporting observation aircraft and brigade Ranger teams.
-On 24 March, Battery D moved from FSB Ellen to An Khe by CH-47, and roadmarched to Qui Nhon the following day.
-On 26 March, Battery A roadmarched from FSB Two Bits to FSB Crystal.
+On 24 March, Battery D moved from FSB Ellen to An Khe by CH-47, and road-marched to Qui Nhon the following day.
+On 26 March, Battery A road-marched from FSB Two Bits to FSB Crystal.

-From 1 to 7 April, a platoon from Battery B supported 6 Ranger teams from FSB Projo, secured by 3/C/2/503 PIR, firing 1460 rounds.
-On 5 April, Battery D was extracted from FSB Rimerez by CH-47, and then roadmarched to FSB Lowboy on 6 April.
+From 1 to 7 April, a platoon from Battery B supported six Ranger teams from FSB Projo, secured by 3/C/2/503 PIR, firing 1460 rounds.
+On 5 April, Battery D was extracted from FSB Rimerez by CH-47, and then road-marched to FSB Lowboy on 6 April.
 On 14 April, a platoon from Battery A, with security elements from HSB and Batteries B and D, combat assaulted FSB Robertson and remained until 18 April, firing 1427 rounds in support of 17 Ranger teams.
 On 17 April, the countermortar radar detected 14 rounds fired at LZ English.
-On 22 April, elements of Battery A roadmarched from LZ Crystal to LZ English, and then combat assaulted to FSB Frost on 25 April.
-Meanwhile, Battery B roadmarched from LZ English to LZ Two Bits to provide mutual support to Battery A, as both batteries secured their own FSBs.
+On 22 April, elements of Battery A road-marched from LZ Crystal to LZ English, and then combat assaulted to FSB Frost on 25 April.
+Meanwhile, Battery B road-marched from LZ English to LZ Two Bits to provide mutual support to Battery A, as both batteries secured their own FSBs.
 On 29 April, the battalion initiated another combined artillery and Ranger raid to FSB Projo.
 Three slight WIAs were sustained from punji stakes when the elements combat assaulted the FSB, which had been abandoned since 7 April.